SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 But it is easy to forgive them, because Congress also acts like the FED is a hands-off private entity.
 So it is a little unfair to blame the nutters for their warped views.
 Those in power controlling the USA MMT system share a lot of those warped views.

+((What is weird here is that in the USA at least, some of the EU, the nutters also tend to hate government, and yet are following the government narrative.
+However, this weirdness can be explained: those same nutters are often the ones getting elected into government.
+Yeah.
+People who hate government are running governments.
+And why not?
+From their perspective, the best way to destroy something truly well is often from the inside.
+This is why we gotta stop electing them.))

 If enough people playing a baseball game think it is cricket, what you will observe is a cricket game played with catching mitts and awkwardly rounded bats.